mozilla/releases-comm-central/taskcluster/docs/parameters.rst

 ---------------------

 These parameters correspond to the repository and revision of the comm-central repository to checkout.
-All parameters are required.
+All parameters are required except for comm_base_ref, which may sometimes be set to `None`; when this happens, it will be defaulted to the repository’s default branch.

 ``comm_base_repository``
    The repository from which to do an initial clone, utilizing any available